pit-repos/primer/README.md

 # Pit

-A peer-2-peer git clone, based on IPFS and Ceramic.
+A distributed, peer-to-peer, high-crypto, revision control and package management system, based on ceramic.